The Light Show is Active from Sunset to 9:00 PM!

 Q: How many cars go by?

-A: Not enough in my opinion, please come see it if you can.
+A: Not enough in my opinion, please come see it if you are able.